sersad-ru/MultiSens/README.md

 ### Case
 You can print a case with mini breadboard, cables compartment and power bank holder.
 А power consumption was too low for my power bank.
 So i decided to add a small flashlight (LED with a resistor and switch) to prevent my power bank from automatically turning off in a few seconds.

+To use this version of the case you need an Arduino Uno with a `USB Type-C` connector (a regular `USB-B` connector doesn't fit this enclosure).
+And you should unsolder the arduino power jack socket.

 <p align="center"><img src="docs/CaseModel.jpg"/></p>
 Link to the thingverse.